fractarchy/fractagui/README.md

 3. dragging orbiting ovals towards center to zoom them in
 4. dragging central oval out towards orbit to zoom it out
 5. using mouse wheel to zoom the central oval in or out

+These actions are also achievable by clicking arrow buttons in the bottom right screen corner.

 ## 4. using fractarchy-cms